What's Going Around in Augusta-Richmond County consolidated government (balance)?

 Does Augusta-Richmond County consolidated government (balance) have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows Georgia state-level surveillance, which is the most reliable available indicator for the Augusta-Richmond County consolidated government (balance) area.
-The Community Health Snapshot below shows Augusta-Richmond County consolidated government (balance)-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows Georgia state-level surveillance, which is the most reliable available indicator for the Augusta-Richmond County consolidated government (balance) area right now.
+The lower community-context section adds slower Augusta-Richmond County consolidated government (balance)-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Augusta-Richmond County consolidated government (balance).

 Share this with someone who needs it